rafi075/csugw/documentation/workflow\updating/archnode.md

   6. "Save" your changes by running `shutdown 0` to shutdown the VM.
   7. Once the shutdown is complete, clone the `Master` node to create a `Worker` node or `ArchGNS3` node (the name does not matter).
 Reference [General Information](#general-information) to see how to configure the network devices on these machines.
   8. Now, open the `Worker` node VM through VMWare.
 This is a dry run of the node to ensure that the network settings are configured before GNS3 clones the node.
 Again, this should not be necessary, but it solves a rare issue.
 Once you see the image below, `ctrl + c` to kill the program and `shutdown 0` to exit the node.

   ![nodeconf](https://github.com/rafi075/csugw/assets/78711391/3dbcbf85-12f6-4420-8ba1-091ff606c9b6)

   9. Now the `Worker` node is fully configured and loaded with your changes.
 It is ready to be imported into GNS3 and used in a project.

+### Pushing Changes - Bug Collection
+> I am by no means an expert on why these happen.
+I will provide my experience and my assumptions to hopefully help you.
+-

 ## Tools